-To give a specific example, The Johns Hopkins University (JHU) is building a Tier-2 center.
-It received an NSF MRI grant towards the computers for this facility.
-Incremental power and cooling needs pushed the building above the original design threshold requiring an upgrade to the hosting facilities.
+The NSF contributed about \$480K towards this facility; JHU provided an initial cost sharing of \$180K.
+The incremental power and cooling needs pushed the building above the original design threshold requiring an additional \$300K to upgrade the hosting facilities.
 In addition, a 50% FTE systems person runs the facility.
-As a result, JHU's matching funds were 125%.
-Other institutions have had similar experiences when setting up larger computing facilities: the price of computers is less than half the cost and the Universities are willing to provide those infrastructure costs if NSF seeds the Tier-2 and Tier-3 centers.
+As a result, JHU's matching funds are 125%.
+Without the NSF contribution none of this would have happened.
+At the same time, due to the NSF award, the University allocated substantial additional resources, and the facility is now in use.
+We expect that other institutions have had similar experiences when setting up larger computing facilities: the price of computers is less than half the cost and the Universities can provide those infrastructure costs if NSF seeds the Tier-2 and Tier-3 centers.